 - Adjust the operator seat, steering wheel, and armrest to a comfortable position.
 Make sure that you can fully operate the controls. - Fasten your seat belt. - Try all the hydraulic functions. - Check that the steering is easy and smooth. - Drive the truck slowly in both directions. - Drive through the full speed range in both forward and reverse. - Check braking and plugging distances in forward and reverse.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
-If the braking distance is too long for you, don't drive your truck.
-Notify your supervisor.
+If the braking distance is too long to stop safely, don't drive the truck.

-If anything doesn't look, work, feel or sound right, do not operate your truck.
-Notify your supervisor.
+If anything doesn't look or feel right, don't drive the truck.
+Report the problem to your supervisor.